kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

         *   Easy to review and test.
         *   Easy to distribute.
             *    Leveraging the broader community to speedup migration is key to the success of the project.
+    *   Net-new APIs will not be permitted to use declarative validation in the 1.33 release.
+This decision will be revisited for the 1.34 release.
 *   Build linters, documentation-generators, and other tools to make k8s development and API review easier and safer
     *   Example:  Lint rule that verifies that all required/optional field information is correct